hexive/sunpaper/README.md

 interval=60
 ```

 **As a cron job**

 [Crontab setup to call a script every minute](https://linuxhint.com/run_cron_job_every_minute/)

 **As a systemd service**

 (thanks to /u/Dave77459 for sharing his systemd setup)

 If you try this you'll obviously need to adjust the paths below for your particular system.

-I had some trouble getting setwallpaper to recognize my environment properly, so you could also try replacing the lines in the sunpaper.sh script with setwallpaper to whatever cli wallpaper changer your WM prefers.
+> Note: setwallpaper uses a lot of environment variables to decide how to best set your paper -- so if things aren't working out of the box, you may need to fine-tune your override.conf for your specific setup.

 /etc/systemd/system/sunpaper.timer
 ```